sebnilsson/DotnetPing/README.md

 .NET Tool for pinging URLs.

-The tool supports using backoff between requests.
+The tool supports using waiting between requests.
 Can be configured using a JSON file which specifies URLs and their expected behaviors.

 ## Installation